debolk/bolknoms2/readme.md

 1. Copy or create the MySQL database.
 1. Setup letsencrypt if required

 There is a one-step deployment script `./deploy.sh` which executes the required steps to deploy the application to production, provided that all dependencies are met.
-This script deploys only updates, and requires all dependencies to be met.
-In practice, it is useful for your initial deployment if you run it over and over again, until it actually completes without errors.
-Note: you'll have to fix those errors manually ofcourse.
+This script deploys a new version of the software (i.e. pulling master, clearing caches, compiling assets, etc.): it doesn't install everything from scratch.
+In practice, it is useful for your initial deployment if you run it over and over again, while fixing the errors it spews in every step, until it actually completes without errors.

 ## Usage
 Create a meal using the administration panel.
 Anyone can use the front-end interface to subscribe to that meal.